manasrane/AeroSpaceGE_predictions/README.md

 This project implements an LSTM-based model to predict stock price movements using historical time series data.
 It leverages the sequential learning capabilities of Long Short-Term Memory (LSTM) networks to forecast future closing prices of stocks.

-The model was trained and evaluated on [e.g., Apple (AAPL), Google (GOOGL)] stock data, and includes performance metrics, visualizations, and future price estimates.
+The model was trained and evaluated on [e.g.,AeroSpaceGE)] stock data, and includes performance metrics, visualizations, and future price estimates.

 ### 🔍 Key Features
 - LSTM-based deep learning model for time series forecasting